sabbkarr/SMART-AFM/README.md

 Welcome to the SMART-AFM Image Analysis Tutorial!
 Here you’ll find a guide for turning your raw AFM scans into quantitative cellulose nanocrystal measurements.
 By the end, you’ll have all the tools and confidence to customize SMART-AFM for your own samples and generate results.

 This tutorial provides a complete, step-by-step guide to using SMART-AFM for automated AFM image analysis.
 We begin by introducing the SMART-AFM framework [1.
 What is SMART-AFM?](https://www.notion.so/1-What-is-SMART-AFM-2178559081c38068979ade050be593cc?pvs=21) and then walk you through getting started [2.
 Getting Started](https://www.notion.so/2-Getting-Started-2108559081c3806a8e41da18b00aca5e?pvs=21) —from installing prerequisites and preparing your AFM data, to downloading the repository and setting it up.
 Next, you’ll learn how to define all pipeline settings in `defineParams.m`, before running the full SMART-AFM workflow on your image set [3.
 Running SMART-AFM](https://www.notion.so/3-Running-SMART-AFM-2098559081c380398fcee33894975721?pvs=21).
 We then explore the structured outputs you’ll find under `outputs/`in [4.
 Result Structure in `outputs`](https://www.notion.so/4-Result-Structure-in-outputs-2098559081c380099d6fd2bf560671f5?pvs=21) —including preprocessed images, segmented overlays, grouped­ images, quantitative measurements, and image metadata.
 Finally, we cover parameter tuning and customization tips [5.
 Customization and Parameter Tuning](https://www.notion.so/5-Customization-and-Parameter-Tuning-2098559081c380bb8d77e29e5ff6ca58?pvs=21),  troubleshooting [6.
-Troubleshooting Tips](https://www.notion.so/6-Troubleshooting-Tips-21a8559081c3806387a0fc38231095dc?pvs=21), and a concise FAQ [FAQs](https://www.notion.so/FAQs-2098559081c3806f81bece39c67f82c3?pvs=21) to answer common questions.
+Troubleshooting Tips](https://www.notion.so/6-Troubleshooting-Tips-21a8559081c3806387a0fc38231095dc?pvs=21), and a FAQ [FAQs](https://www.notion.so/FAQs-2098559081c3806f81bece39c67f82c3?pvs=21) to answer common questions.

 For bugs or feature requests, open an issue in the repository or email repository maintainer.